MichaelDors/MichaelDors/README.md

-👋 Hi, I’m Michael Dors
+👋 Hi
-I edit videos for people at https://michaeldors.com.
-I’m interested in filmmaking and videography.
-I also developed Wiffdle and http://countdown.michaeldors.com
+I do stuff over at https://michaeldors.com.
+I’m interested in filmmaking and videography, coding, etc. I also developed https://wiffdle.github.io/ and http://countdown.michaeldors.com

 📫 You can reach me at contact@michaeldors.com